 When and How to Stop Breastfeeding a Baby

-When Is the Good Time to Stop Breastfeeding
+When Is the Good Time to Stop Breastfeeding?

 Breastfeeding your baby strengthens the bond between the two of you.
-Apart from bonding with your baby intently, breast milk is also the solitary source of nutrition for your baby, which keeps him going.
+Apart from bonding with your baby intently, breast milk is also a solitary source of nutrition for your baby, which keeps him going.
 So, before you decide to wean him off you must know when is the right age for that.
 Breast milk is the main source of nutrition until six months of age or until you start giving solids to your baby.
 However, you should not only let your baby be on external sources of nutrition and wean off from the breast because breast milk may still be the prime nutrition source for your baby.
-When your baby turns one, you can consider weaning.
-But not always, weaning your baby also depends on how ready you and your baby are to give up breastfeeding.

 Why Mothers Quit Breastfeeding